 Level 1 HK\$'000

+111000

 Group

+2011

+Assets

+Available-for-sale financial assets

+- Quoted investment funds 765

+Total assets 765

+2010

 Assets

 Available-for-sale financial assets

 - Quoted investment funds 758

 Total assets 758

 The fair value of financial instruments traded in active markets (such as trading and available-for-sale securities) is based on quoted market prices at the balance sheet date.
 The quoted market price used for financial assets held by the Group is the current bid price.
 These instruments are included in Level 1.